Helen M. Walters

 Why did you choose this field / career path?

-I have always had a desire to pursue a career in analytics in a natural resources industry.
-Having received my Master’s in the marine science discipline, transitioning to the forestry sector was a natural step given my desire to live in the Pacific Northwest.
-Having received an MBA from Oregon State University during my first few years of corporate work, I saw the value of financial analytics in conjunction with the natural resource analytics.
-More recently, fusing the skills gained during my MBA with my knowledge of systems and analytics I have migrated into a tech-focused role where efficiency and optimization are key.
+Having received my Master’s in the marine science discipline, transitioning to the forestry sector was a natural step that aligned with living in the Pacific Northwest.
+Subsequently earning an MBA from Oregon State University during my first few years of corporate work provided me with a financial lens into the natural resource sector.
+I saw the value of financial analytics in conjunction with natural resource analytics.
+From there, I explored business intelligence and systems integration to make data more easily accessible to all.
+This has led me into my current career path where I hold a tech-focused role to increase efficiency and leverage technology to enhance the business.

 What is one of the best lessons you’ve learned during your career?

 A career is much more like a jungle gym than a step ladder.
-In the few years that I’ve been working in a corporate setting, I’ve found myself moving across this jungle gym.
+In my years working in a corporate setting, I’ve found myself moving across this jungle gym.
 The highlights and moments of progress on this jungle gym have always come from collaboration and diverse teams.
-Teams are the strongest when there are members from a variety of backgrounds who can contribute unique perspectives and collectively reach an outcome that is not possible as individuals.
+Teams are the strongest when there are members from a variety of backgrounds who can contribute unique perspectives and collectively reach an outcome that is not possible for individuals.
 Companies are strongest when teams are collaborative and diverse in thought and background.
 As I continue across the jungle gym that is my career, I hope to continue to work with diverse teams and people who come from a variety of backgrounds and perspectives.

 Education